Chapter

 alternative one” (West-Eberhard, Page 67), referred to as an

-Alternative Phenotype (or alternative gene expression).
+Alternative Phenotype (an alternative gene expression).
 The greatest

 strength of epigenetic switches is their ability to determine which

-birth, but throughout our lives they trade partners with other genes in
+sequence, they can trade partners with other genes in

-an attempt to accommodate environmental demands, as mentioned earlier,
+an attempt to accommodate environmental conditions.
+This is amazingly

 similar to dendrite reconfiguration within the brain as we mentally